Bharat2310/sih-2026/README.md

 After digital synthesis and DAC conversion, the waveform becomes a low-voltage (~3.3 V) analog signal.
 This signal is then processed by analog front end to clean, amplify, and efficiently couple it to the piezoelectric sonar transducer.

 Analog chain:
-1. Signal Routing — CD4051 Analog MUX
+1. Signal Routing: CD4051 Analog MUX
 The CD4051 MUX routes the waveform to one of three dedicated Clear, Murky, or Muddy filter paths based on the environmental condition provided by the ESP32.
-2. Signal Conditioning — LT1058 Filter
+2. Signal Conditioning: LT1058 Filter
 The selected path uses an LT1058 Sallen-Key 2nd-order Butterworth low-pass filter with a condition-specific cutoff frequency.
 It removes unwanted high-frequency switching noise and harmonics, producing a cleaner ~3.3 V waveform.
-3. Power Amplification — LM318M + Class-AB Stage
+3. Power Amplification: LM318M + Class-AB Stage
 The filtered signal is amplified using an LM318M driver with a 7.2× feedback gain, followed by a Class-AB BD139/BD140 push-pull stage powered from 18 V rails.
 This provides the high-voltage, high-current drive required by the transducer, targeting approximately 24 Vpp output.
-4. Impedance Matching — LC Network
+4. Impedance Matching: LC Network
 Since the piezoelectric transducer behaves predominantly as a capacitive load, the LC network uses an inductive component to compensate for its capacitive reactance, improve electrical resonance, and enable more efficient power transfer.
-5. Acoustic Transmission — Piezoelectric Transducer
+5. Acoustic Transmission: Piezoelectric Transducer
 The matched high-voltage waveform is applied to the piezoelectric transducer, which converts the electrical excitation into mechanical vibration and generates the acoustic sonar pulse in water.

 This completes the transmitter-side signal chain, with the transducer converting the conditioned electrical waveform into the acoustic sonar pulse for underwater transmission.